SyndiShanX/IW-RTM-Tool/README.md

 * Launch the Tool, if you already have the Game Open, the tool should automatically Connect, if not, click Connect

+## Farming Bounties

+* Click Set Contracts in the Pre-Game Lobby

+* Load into a Game, Buy Something

+* Profit

 ## Compiling from Source

 * Use [Git](https://git-scm.com/download/win) to clone the Repo (Sometimes Downloading the Zip from Github has Missing Files)